spencertipping/ni/doc/cheatsheet.md

   * `within`

 ##HDFS I/O & Hadoop Streaming

--word explanation of how Hadoop streaming works with `ni`: `ni` uploads itself as a `.jar` to the configured Hadoop server,
+When `ni HS...` is called, `ni` uploads itself as a `.jar` to the configured Hadoop server, and runs it

 * Reading from HDFS to a local `ni` job
   * `hdfs://<path>`: `hadoop fs -cat <path>`